mrozbarry/hyperapp-router/README.md

 withRouter(app)({
   router: {
     // Optional action ran every push/pop state
+    // Useful when you just need navigation to
+    // set something in state
     RouteAction: (state, { params, path }) => ({
       ...state,
     }),

+    // Optional boolean
+    // Prevents the router from capturing every
+    // click on an anchor and attempting to route
+    // it.
+Removing this means you will need to
+    // add custom actions and effects to allow
+    // navigation with the router.
+    // If not set, the default is false, and that's
+    // probably what you want.
+    disableAnchorCapture: false,

     routes: {
       '/': {